Mechanical and Aerospace

 Under General Construction Management, students are given the chance to select courses from other departments such as:

-• Management with the approval of the program director.
+• list items Management with the approval of the program director.

 Areas of Expertise: